Custom systems

 A visible model of the signal, decision, and runtime layers so the scope, owner, and next move are easy to understand.

-Working build and live automation setup
+Working build and live setup

 Working build